gitcoinco/web/docs/README.md

 # Trying out Gitcoin

-## Posting your first issue
+## Funding your first issue

 If you

 * Have some work on your Github Issues board that you don't have time (or skills) to do.
 * Are dependant upon an upstream repo for something, and you'd like to incentivize them to work onit.

-Try posting a funded issue at [https://gitcoin.co/new](https://gitcoin.co/new).
+Try funding your issue at [https://gitcoin.co/new](https://gitcoin.co/new).

 # Integrating Gitcoin